 We started Paws

-of Gold Kennel about fifteen years ago as a hobby with the intention of providing Golden Retrievers to be trained as service
+of Gold Kennel about seventeen years ago as a hobby with the intention of providing Golden Retrievers to be trained as service

 dogs to help the handicapped.
-We are a very small backyard operation and have only bred nine litters in
+We are a very small backyard operation and have only bred ten litters in

-eleven years with our current litter being the first in four years.
-We had our first litter in 1998 and have had ten including our litter currently on the ground.
+fifteen years with our current litter being the first in two years.
+We had our first litter in 1998 and have had eleven including our litter planned in October 2015.

 We work with C.H.A.M.P.
 Inc. (Canine Helpers Allow More Possibilities) and we have provided